kellystone4/generatePass/README.md

 <br>

 Through this assignment, I utilized my developing knowledge of Javascript and Googling skills.
 Beginning this assignment wasn't easy since I was unsure of how to go about it, but once I broke down what the assignment was asking for through pseudo code, it started to come together.
+One of my goals throughout this project was to make my code as clean as possible, to be user friendly and easy to read code!
 Throughout this project I learned so much about Javascript-alerts, prompts, loops, console uses, ect.
 It is so cool to learn how many interactive things Javascript can do to enhance your web page!

 <br>